DavidSouther/JEFRi/docs/ert/ert.md

 data in a storage-agnostic way.
 Contexts entity-relationship models, defining what business entities are available to the system, the properties and relationships between those entities, and the methods available on entities.
 Any ERT framework that understands this context description would then be able to share structured data, while keeping logic and data associated.
+Narrowing the focus of the business model tools enforces certain constraints and assumptions onto data and development.
+This is a good thing, in that it reduces the number of choices developers must make that don't directly apply to their business' needs.

 ### Properties